 Other mood disorders

-- Premenstrual dysphoric disorder - This type of mood disorder occurs seven to 10 days before menstruation and goes away within a few days of the start of the menstrual period.
-Researchers believe this disorder is brought about by the hormonal changes related to the menstrual cycle.
-Symptoms may include anger, irritability, tension, decreased interest in usual activities, and sleep problems.
+- Premenstrual dysphoric disorder (PMDD): This type of mood disorder occurs seven to 10 days before menstruation and goes away within a few days of the start of the menstrual period.
+It’s a more serious form of premenstrual syndrome (PMS).
+Researchers believe this condition is brought about by the hormonal changes related to the menstrual cycle.
+Symptoms may include anger, irritability, anxiety, depression and insomnia.

 Symptoms and Causes

 Each mood disorder has different symptoms and/or different patterns of symptoms.

 Mood disorders typically have symptoms that affect your mood, sleep, eating behaviors, energy level and thinking abilities (such as racing thoughts or loss of concentration).

 - Feeling sad most of the time or nearly every day.

 - A lack of energy or feeling sluggish.